-Fairfax County Public Schools is one of the largest and most highly regarded public school districts in Virginia, earning strong Niche rankings for academics, diversity and college prep.
+Fairfax County Public Schools is one of the largest and most highly regarded public school districts in Virginia, earning strong rankings from both Niche and U.S. News & World Report for academics, diversity and college prep.
+U.S. News & World Report has recognized multiple FCPS high schools among the best in Virginia and the nation, cementing the district’s reputation as a destination for families who prioritize educational excellence.
 Families move here for access to excellent schools, robust extracurricular programs and strong pathways to college and careers.

 Thomas Jefferson High School for Science and Technology – Magnet and magnet standout

 Thomas Jefferson High School for Science and Technology (TJHSST) is a regional magnet school operated by Fairfax County Public Schools with a rigorous focus on science, technology, engineering and math (STEM).
-Known nationally for its strength in advanced coursework and competitive environment, TJHSST consistently ranks among the top public high schools in the U.S. and draws students from Fairfax and surrounding jurisdictions for its specialized programs.
+Known nationally for its advanced coursework and competitive environment, TJHSST consistently ranks among the top public high schools in the U.S. and attracts students from Fairfax and surrounding jurisdictions for its specialized programs.

 Why it stands out: